This is a transcription of our interview with Norman Marks.

-Boris: Maybe a last question about your process as a as an author, because I'm a self I'm trying to write something in as a book, but it makes me very sick.
-So what kind of research do you do?
-Or maybe you just, just write as you hear something from the God of something, how long do you spend your research before starting the book, and have you gotten the writer’s block or something like this?
+Boris: Maybe the last question about your process as an author, what kind of research do you do?
+Or maybe just write as you hear something from God of something, how long do you spend on your research before starting the book, and have you gotten the writer’s block or something like this?

 Norman: I've never really had writer's block.
 So as you know, I blog all the time and I read a lot of different articles and studies and thought leadership pieces.
 Each one of those makes me think about what the person is saying, learning from that as much as anything else.
 And sometimes it's trying to say why do I not like what they say?

 So that is it.
 That is a major part of it.
 And then once I have something that I figured out I want to write about, because I think people need to make a change of perhaps I can influence to a modest degree, the change that they're making.
 Once I have that, I have some idea of not so much the structure, but the overall message and what the sort of things do I need to include.